ankane/chartkick/CONTRIBUTING.md

 gem "chartkick", github: "ankane/chartkick"
 ```

 If the above steps don’t help, create an issue.
+Include:

+- Detailed steps to reproduce
-- Include the JavaScript rendered by Chartkick.
+- JavaScript rendered by Chartkick
-- For exceptions, include the complete backtrace.
+- Complete backtraces for exceptions

 ## Pull Requests